-- 1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendants. - 2.
-In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in store businesses must shut down on March 20, 2020, Plaintiff's dental office has suffered business loss.
-Because of the shutdown, Plaintiff only performs emergency services for patients as opposed to preventive dental care as needed but not more than once a week or once every two weeks. - 3.
-Plaintiff's insurance policies provide coverage for all non-excluded business losses, and thus provide coverage here. - 4.
-As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$200,000.00 (or \$100,000 a month gross income).
+1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendants.

+2. In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in store businesses must shut down on March 19, 2020 at its California office and March 20, 2020 at its New York office., Plaintiff's business has suffered business loss, Plaintiff's business has suffered

+3. Plaintiff's insurance policy provide coverage for all non-excluded business losses, and thus provide coverage here.

+4. As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$200,000.00 (or \$100,000 a month gross income).